 Even taking a mere ten rolls of boxed film with me illustrated the space that had to be put aside for these bulky items.
 I remember reusing 35mm slide boxes that Kodachromes were returned in to fit four cassettes of ready-use film.
 This reduced the space requirements, but taking 50 or so rolls of film each time I went off somewhere meant that I had to spend £400 or so on stock and then around the same amount again to process it.
-Well today £800 will buy you a great digital camera kit, or a good 85mm f/1.4 lens or a laptop (not a MacBook Pro obviously), so why on earth would any sane photographer want to spend this sort of money?
+Well today £800 will buy you a great digital camera kit, or a good secondhand NIKKOR 85mm f/1.4 lens or a laptop (not a MacBook Pro obviously), so why on earth would any sane photographer want to spend this sort of money?

 And of course that’s only half the story.
 Rolls of film need to be printed or scanned before they can actually be of any real use.
 Colour transparency film, long the professional standard when repro was required, had to be scanned at some stage in its life if it was to be reproduced.
 Either the client did it using an alarmingly expensive high-end scanner like a Howtek Scanmaster at more than £100k or, increasingly, we bought desktop scanners from the Nikon or Flextight ranges at more modest prices.
 Scanning takes time and skill - a great deal of each.
 Even then the image is not ready to be sent to a client as it has to be retouched, graded, colour balanced, profiled and captioned.

 Suddenly the photographer had to become the master of other new skills if he or she was to sell material.
 Being a photographer has evolved from merely taking some shots, devving the film and producing ten by eight glossies to becoming a digital lab technician working with expensive kit in a high pressure environment.
 Why on earth would you want to go back to film, when shooting digital means that the client can have the images relatively quickly and with far less pain for us?